 If there’s a company you can team up with to pool your resources with, you can each share in the spoils of your marketing campaign.
 Camera company Nikon and record label Warner Music Group did just this for SXSW Music Festival.

-The brands brought in the help of influencers by giving Nikon cameras to artists performing at SXSW, then asking them to record events leading up to the festival and share these experiences with fans on their social media outlets.
+The brands brought in the help of influencers by giving Nikon cameras to artists performing at SXSW.
+They asked them to record events before the festival and share these experiences with fans on their platforms.

 They created the hashtag #NikonWarnerSound to drive up interest in the campaign.
 The result? #NikonWarnerSound became one of Twitter’s top trending topics while the festival was held and made 166 million social impressions.

-Partner with a brand who have shared interests and then create an event that allows you to turn the performers into a band of influencers.
+Partner with a brand with shared interests and create an event that allows you to turn the performers into a band of influencers.
 If you want a place to look for collaboration, use one of the many excellent influencer resources to find your perfect partner(s).

 Read Stop Making These 4 Influencer Marketing Mistakes